StuartJO/plotSurfaceROIBoundary/README.md

 (see the images below if these descriptions are too confusing)

-demo_plotSurfaceROIBoundary.m shows examples of how the code is used.
+demo_plotSurfaceROIBoundary.m shows examples of the different boundary methods.
 See plotSurfaceROIBoundary.m, makeFaceVertexCData.m, and findROIboundaries.m for a more detailed description.
 I personally recommend using 'midpoint', visually it looks the cleanest and you can easily change the thickness/width of the boundary. 'faces' will look clean but you cannont change the thickness/width, 'centroid' doesn't look especially neat but you can change the thickness, while with 'edge_vertices' the boundaries of adjacent ROIs will leave a slight gap between them (i.e. they don't overlap) which can look a bit strange. 'edge_faces' can look highly irregular when zoomed in.

 See makeFaceVertexCData.m for how to configure a colormap to exclude certain regions (e.g., regions which have no ROI information).
 This function works by assigning a colour directly to each face/vertex instead of getting MATLAB to automatically do it.
 This allows for somewhat easier manipulation (and it is easier to have multiple colour maps in a plot this way!).

-example_surface_data.mat includes vertices and faces for fsaverage, along with parcellations for the Desikan-Killiany atlas, HCPMMP1 parcellation, and a random 200 (100 ROIs per hemisphere) parcellation.
+surface_data.mat includes vertices and faces for fsaverage, along with parcellations for the Desikan-Killiany atlas, HCPMMP1 parcellation, a random 200/500 (100/250 ROIs per hemisphere) parcellation, and all the Schaefer 7 network parcellations.

 ## Boundary examples